 How Espresso Works

 Espresso is a test automation tool developed by Google for Android UI Tests.
-Espresso is open-source, very stable and there many frameworks have been developed around Espresso.
+Espresso is open-source, very stable, and there are many frameworks have been developed around Espresso.

-It has full feature-set of Junit that works with Espresso
+It has a full feature-set of Junit that works with Espresso

 It provides white-box testing